|

 self-publishing and bookmaking needs are available upon request.

-Writers and artists often ask me to produce and/or market their
+Many Names Press writers and artists asked me to edit, produce and/or prepare their

-publications and I am glad to do so.
+manuscripts and I was very glad to do so.
 However, at this time, I

 |